Join us at PolyAI VOX 2023

 However, converting a chatbot into a voicebot yields mixed results.

-Converting a Chatbot into a Voicebot Usually Fails
+Converting a chatbot into a voicebot usually fails

 The most basic way to convert a chatbot into a voicebot is to add speech recognition to the voice input and text-to-speech for the output.
 The result will likely frustrate customers who rarely speak as precisely or concisely as they type.

 Chat-based solutions look for keywords, but in speech, we often tell stories in full sentences and paragraphs.
-The noise in the voice channel is also high, whether it be literal background noise, or filler words (umms and ahhhs), accents, slang or turns of phrase.
+The noise in the voice channel is also high, whether it be literal background noise, or filler words (umms and ahhhs), accents, slang, or turns of phrase.

 Speech recognition involves reliably and accurately transcribing spoken utterances into text that your bot can process.
 Out-of-the-box speech recognition solutions from big cloud providers are about as good as they’re going to get, but they’re not perfect.
 These solutions require fine-tuning to neutralize accents and listen out for contextual inputs, so if a caller says ‘4’, the bot knows to listen out for a number and can disregard possible non-numeric transcriptions like ‘fur’, ‘for’, ‘fork’ etc.